 The Isle of Raasay is located immediately east of Skye on the west coast of Scotland.
 This beautiful island in the Inner Hebrides is just 24 square miles in area, yet it’s home to one of the most geologically diverse landscapes in the world.

 Visitors to Raasay can explore rolling hills, forests, lochs, golden beaches, and some of the most off-the-grid roads in Scotland.

-Discover Raasay with this complete guide which includes an overview, a photo slideshow, and an immersive 360° virtual tour.
+Discover Raasay with this complete guide which includes an overview and an immersive 360° virtual tour.

 The Isle of Raasay is one of those places that many tourists have heard of, but few will ever visit.

 That’s a real shame as this is a small island that punches well above its weight when it comes to scenery, and it’s the best place to view the dramatic Cuillin mountains on Skye and the rugged Torridon Hills on the mainland.

 To get to Raasay there’s really only one option (unless you have your own boat) which is to take a 25-minute ferry from the Sconser jetty on Skye’s eastern edge to the opposite jetty at Churchton Bay.

 From there, visitors have free roam of the island thanks to a single-track road that winds its way from the beach at the southern end all the way to the northern peninsula where it joins the famous Calum’s Road at the far north (more on that later).

 At just 24 square miles, Raasay is nowhere near as big as the Isle of Skye but it has a much smaller population and far fewer tourists, meaning you can explore it from top to bottom (14 miles) and side to side (5 miles) in almost guaranteed peace and quiet.